Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_BuildCustomModel.md

-# Build a model
+# Build a custom model

-This sample demonstrates how to build a model with your own data.
+This sample demonstrates how to build a custom model with your own data.
 A custom model can output structured data that includes the relationships in the original document.

 Please note that models can also be created using a graphical user interface such as the [Form Recognizer Labeling Tool][labeling_tool].